matrix-org/matrix-spec-proposals/proposals/0000-takedown-recommendation.md

 If the entity of the rule is a server:

 + Applied to a user: Invitations originating from from users on the server are hidden.
-  Media uploaded from users resident to the target server are removed from local storage or caches and is never be displayed.
-  Messages originating from the server could be hidden behind spoiler text.
+Media uploaded from users resident to the target server are removed from local storage or caches and never displayed.
+Messages originating from the server could be hidden entirely or behind spoiler text.

 + Applied to a room: The server is added as a denied server in the ACLs.
   All room members resident to the target server are banned from the room and have their recent messages redacted.

-+ Applied to a server: The subscriber should avoid federating with the server as much as possible by blocking invites from the server and not sending traffic unless strictly required (no outbound invites).
++ Applied to a server: The enforcing server should avoid federating with the target server as much as possible by blocking invites from the target server and not sending traffic unless strictly required (no outbound invites).
 Any media associated with the server is quarantined or removed.

 [^bluesky] This is inspired by work going into bluesky